 It is advisable to replace nozzles every year during regular maintenance operations.

-The use of nozzles other than those specified by the Manufacturer and inadequate regular maintenance may result into emission limits non-conforming to the values set forth by the regulations in force, and in extremely serious cases, into potential hazards to people and objects.
+the Manufacturer and inadequate regular maintenance may result into emission limits nonconforming to the values set forth by the regulations in force, and in extremely serious cases, into potential hazards to people and objects.